 5. Submitting Compliance Paperwork That Has Errors or Is Late

 As I mentioned earlier, ongoing compliance filings and other responsibilities must happen accurately and on time to keep a business in good standing.
 When business owners fail to pay attention to detail or drag their feet in submitting filings, they may face fines, penalties, and even suspension of their businesses.
-That’s a less than ideal situation!
+That’s a less-than-ideal situation!
 Don’t let it happen to you.
-Sign up for the free CorpNet B.I.Z. online monitoring tool so that you’re always on top of upcoming requirements and their deadlines.
+Sign up for the free CorpNet online monitoring tool so that you’re always on top of upcoming requirements and their deadlines.
 And, to ensure that your paperwork is completed correctly and submitted to the correct agency, ask us about our business filing services.

 Other Resources for Getting Started